 It appears that some green homebuilders today are learning the same lessons.
 (They should read more.)
 British writer Mark Brinkley asks: "Are Eco Homes prone to Overheating?"

-Brinkley---perhaps coining a new term---calls this The Conservatory Effect.
+Brinkley calls this by its British term: The Conservatory Effect.
 He says the effect is created by large, unshaded, south-facing glazing, plus inadequate ventilation.
 This produces spaces which are rendered almost uninhabitable during the day time.

 Many of the characters in The Solar House would have been well-acquainted with The Conservatory Effect (though they didn't use that term); they worked hard to find techniques to mitigate it.

-I like this label, The Conservatory Effect.
-It cleverly implies that modern architects should be more familiar with the history of climate control innovations in greenhouses (conservatories) in Victorian Britain (which I recently discussed here).
+I like this label, The Conservatory Effect, because it implies that modern architects should be more familiar with the history of climate control innovations in greenhouses (conservatories) in Victorian Britain (which I recently discussed here).
 I'm going to start using it!